Jung Mo Sung

-Jung Mo Sung (born 1957) is a Roman Catholic lay theologian trained in theology, ethics, and education.
+Jung Mo Sung (born 1957) is a Roman Catholic lay theologian, writer and lecturer trained in theology, ethics, and education.
+He was born in South Korea, and raised in Brazil where he lives today.

+Sung is currently a professor in the graduate program of Religious Studies at the Methodist University of São Paulo, in the area of Liberation Theology and Economy Theological critique of neoliberalism.

+Beliefs

-He works within the paradigm of liberation theology and can be considered a "next generation" theologian-practitioner.
-He has served as an informal associate of the "DEI School," a research institute in Costa Rica where scholars such as Pablo Richard, Elsa Támez, and Franz Hinkelammert are currently working.
-He is particularly concerned with the relation between theology and the economy as well as education theory in view of solidarity.
+Sung works within the paradigm of liberation theology and can be considered a "next generation" or "third generation" theologian-practitioner.
+He is particularly concerned with the relationship between theology and the economy as well as education theory in view of solidarity.

 Though he may be viewed as rejecting the idea that some sort of historical subject, whether God, the proletariat, or even a particular set of social institutions, will bring into history the utopian dream of a truly just, peaceful, and harmonious society, he is not passive in the face of injustice.
 Sung has worked directly with basic ecclesial communities as an advisor, speaking regularly at various ecumenical events that focus on justice and solidarity, and writing scholarly books as well as those aimed directly at those laypersons who are involved in particular struggles for justice.
-He speaks about justice with the same ferociousness as most liberation theologians, but tempers his evaluations of struggles, projects, and proposals with a sense of what may be temporally attainable.
+He speaks passionately about justice, while having a sense of what may be temporally attainable.

 Early life

-Sung was born in Seoul, South Korea as the eldest son of Sung Nak-cheon (성낙천; 成洛天).
+Sung was born in Seoul, South Korea in 1957 as the eldest son of Sung Nak-cheon (성낙천; 成洛天).
 He attended the Samcheong Elementary School there before moving to Paraná, Brazil with his family in 1966.
 He has remained there ever since.

 Sung received his undergraduate degree in philosophy in 1984, a doctorate in religious studies in 1993 (from the Methodist University of São Paulo, under the direction of Júlio de Santa Ana), and did post-doctoral work in education in 2000 (at the Methodist University of Piracicaba with Hugo Assmann).

 Employment

-Sung is currently a professor in the graduate program of religious studies at the prestigious Methodist University of São Paulo, where he has been teaching since 1994.
+Sung is currently a professor in the graduate program of religious studies at the Methodist University of São Paulo, where he has been teaching since 1994.
 From 1996 to 2006 he was also a professor in the graduate program at the Pontifical Catholic University of São Paulo.

+He has served as an informal associate of the "Departamento Ecuménico de Investigaciones," a research institute in Costa Rica founded by Franz Hinkelammert, Hugo Assmann and Pablo Richard Guzmán.